 Engaging with your team on a personal level in some way is an effective way to build mutual respect.
 Perhaps a monthly outing or offsite socializing can infuse some much-needed stress relief for the team as they get to know each other beyond the job.
 This gives you valuable insight into the type of people you’re overseeing, help you understand their style of work, and thus bring about more constructive and interactive discussions.

-In the end, there is no magic formula to creating the successful team you need.
+In the end, there is no magic formula to creating the successful and effective team you need.
 Sometimes, the stars align and you end up with a dream team that works smoothly together like a well-oiled machine.
 Other times, you struggle to fit the right pieces of the puzzle where they’ll do the most good.
 Great leaders know exactly what buttons to push and when to push them, becoming experts at activating the talent that surrounds them.

 Comments are closed.